stephenstephen/site_lr/wp-content/plugins/fluentform/readme.txt

 Contributors: techjewel,adreastrian,heera,wpmanageninja
 Tags: contact form, contact forms, wp forms, forms, form builder Requires at least: 4.5
-Tested up to: 5.4.2
+Tested up to: 5.5.0
 Requires PHP: 5.6
-Stable tag: 3.6.42
+Stable tag: 3.6.51
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-The fastest and easiest WordPress Contact form Plugin for WordPress.
+The fastest and easiest WP Forms Plugin for WordPress.

 == Description ==
 **WP Fluent Forms** is the ultimate user-friendly, **customizable drag-and-drop WordPress Contact Form Plugin** that offers you all the premium features, plus many more completely unique additional features.
 A perfect WordPress Form builder plugin should be developed in a way, so that you don’t have to code every time you need to integrate a form in your website, but can be set up in minutes.
 And that’s why, we have developed WP Fluent Forms for you.